decretist/Dissertation/Chapter4/pca.markdown

 early stages of this project.

-[6] Following the example of Kestemont, Moens, and Deploige, “Collaborative Authorship in the Twelfth Century”, 205: "To automatically isolate the clitic, we have stripped the suffix ('x*que*') from every word that did not occur in a list of words proposed by Schinke *et al*.
+[6] Following the example of Kestemont, Moens, and Deploige, “Collaborative Authorship in the Twelfth Century,” 205: "To automatically isolate the clitic, we have stripped the suffix ('x*que*') from every word that did not occur in a list of words proposed by Schinke *et al*.
 (1996, p.
 180-1)."